 AMO continues to advocate for provincial action on a number of key items:

-- Ensure that Local Distribution Companies remain solvent and ready to support Ontario’s economic recovery from COVID-19.
+- Ensure that Local Distribution Companies remain solvent and ready to support Ontario’s economic recovery from COVID-19 and beyond.

-- Provide more practical incentives to municipal governments, local businesses and citizens to increase participation in energy conservation programs.
+- Provide more practical incentives to municipal governments, local businesses, and citizens to increase participation in energy conservation programs and practices (e.g., net zero construction).

 - Support Municipal Energy Plans and the use of local improvement charges to promote green energy.